SteelCompendium/data-md-dse/Bestiary/Chimera.md

   target: All enemies in the burst
   effects:
   - name: Effect
-    effect: 'The chimera uses Bite and Lion’s Toss against each target. '
+    effect: 'The chimera uses Bite and Lion''s Toss against each target. '
 - name: Fire Solo
   type: Villain Action 2
   keywords: